nmeum/insomnia/README.md

 After a successful installation `insomnia` can be invoked as follows:

-	$ insomnia irc.hackint.eu '#hii'
+	$ insomnia irc.hackint.org '#hii'

-This will only work if an `hii` instance for `irc.hackint.eu` is already running in the background and if the user already joined the `#hii` channel.
+This will only work if an `hii` instance for `irc.hackint.org` is already running in the background and if the user already joined the `#hii` channel.

 ## License